 Research conducted by the Federal Reserve’s New England Public Policy Center, along with the Greater Boston Chamber of Commerce and Mercer, identify New England as a region with a low retention rate of talented college graduates relative to other regions of the country.
 These studies show that while our region gains from an influx of talented non-native students who attend our many prestigious colleges and universities, many of these talented individuals leave the region after they graduate.
 The research also shows that a primary cause of this low retention rate is low awareness among students of the many job opportunities available to them in the region.
 Internships are a proven way to bridge this divide between student and employer communities.
 Using internships as a key talent retention tool, The Internship Collaborative is committed to strengthening New England’s economy and its workforce.

 Research and common experience agree: internships enable students to gain early exposure to the workforce of the region.
 Internships provide students with meaningful work experience, knowledge of how to apply their studies, and a professional network in their chosen field.
 For employers, internships are a great way to assess future full-time employees, and to bring in fresh perspectives to support innovative endeavors.

 About the Internship Collaborative

-The Internship Collaborative has the support of many additional private, public, and quasi-public entities throughout Massachusetts.
+The Internship Collaborative has the support of many additional private, public, and quasi-public entities in the Greater Boston area.
 These supporters share the goals of talent retention and development, and work towards the economic prosperity of the area.
-Current partners include the Association of Independent Colleges and Universities in Massachusetts, the Mass Tech Collaborative, the Massachusetts Clean Energy Center, the Massachusetts Life Sciences Center, the University of Massachusetts, the Metro West Chamber of Commerce, State Street Corporation, and The Partnership.
+Current partners include the Association of Independent Colleges and Universities in Massachusetts, the Mass Tech Collaborative, the Massachusetts Clean Energy Center, the Massachusetts Life Sciences Center, the Metro West Chamber of Commerce, State Street Corporation, and The Partnership.